 The political debate revolving around whether environmental regulations are job creators or job killers is quite controversial.
 So, what is the more realistic scenario?
 Eco-innovations (a synonym for environmental innovation) lead to a reduction in material and energy use, thereby reducing environmental impacts.
 These types of innovations may therefore help to remedy the negative external environmental effects most commonly associated with economic activities.
 In most cases, these negative external effects have to be internalized by regulation measures; as such, the role of regulation as a determinant of eco-innovation is crucial.

-The economic effects from eco-innovation gained increasing attention with the publication of the famous Porter hypothesis, which suggests that environmental regulation leads to positive effects on the innovative behavior and competitiveness of regulated firms.
+The economic effects from eco-innovation gained increasing attention with the publication of the highly cited Porter hypothesis, which suggests that environmental regulation leads to positive effects on the innovative behavior and competitiveness of regulated firms.
 The application of empirical methods is necessary to gain a thorough understanding of the impact on employment that comes from eco-innovation activities, particularly because it must be considered that eco-innovation may also destroy jobs.
 Furthermore, regulations are not randomly assigned across industries or sectors, making the identification of causal effects even more difficult.
-In areas and technology fields where eco-innovations do create jobs, analysis of their determinants is crucial, as this provides information that improves the design of political measures.
+In areas and technology fields where eco-innovations do create jobs, analysis of their determinants is crucial, as this provides information that improves the design and the consistent mix of political measures.

-The main determinants of eco-innovations are illustrated in Figure 1.
-Besides regulation activities, firm specific factors such as managers’ “greenness” and market factors (i.e. demand for green products) trigger eco-innovations.
+The main determinants of eco-innovations are shown in Figure 1.
+Besides regulation activities, firm-specific factors such as managers’ “greenness” and market factors (i.e. demand for green products) trigger eco-innovations.
 The resulting employment effects depend on the nature of eco-innovations, whether they are process- or product-oriented.

 Discussion of pros and cons